Aile Arasında: Plot

 Singer Solmaz and shopkeeper Fikret ("Fiko") have both just gotten out of 21-year relationships.
 Solmaz's has been dumped by her boyfriend (and the father of her daughter) and Fiko by his wife, who kicks him out.
-The two meet and Solmaz tells Fiko she can stay at her house until he gets back on his feet.
+The two meet and Solmaz tells Fiko he can stay at her house until he gets back on his feet.
 At the same time, Solmaz's daughter Zeynep, a college student, gets engaged to her boyfriend Emirhan, but doesn't want his traditional, conservative family to find out her parents are unmarried and her father is gone.
 Solmaz convinces Fiko to pretend to be Zeynep's father and a police chief during the wedding.
 Fiko refuses at first because he's a terrible liar but eventually gives in.
 The wedding, originally supposed to be short and private affair, turns in a multi-day extravaganza thanks to the groom's family.
 Antics ensue.